Percy Sladen Memorial Fund Grants

 Grants up to £1,500 supporting field work abroad in the earth and life sciences.

 Grants for field work abroad (away from your usual country of residence) in the earth and life sciences.
 Grants are generally for sums of less than £1,000.

 Funds are not available for further education of any kind, for visits to conferences, for work in institutions or for field work undertaken as part of a dissertation of higher degree.
 Undergraduate expeditions are also not supported.

-- Closing dates for applications are 30th January and 30th September annually.
-Applications will not be considered outside these dates.
+- Closing dates for applications are 30 January and 30 September annually.

 - Application forms can be obtained on request from the Secretary to the Trustees of the Percy Sladen Memorial Fund.